sukhwinder-kaur/Disconnect-Call-Automatically/README.md

 # Disconnect-Call-Automatically
-How to disconnect the call automatically in android Note : add run time permission pending
+How to disconnect the call automatically in android

+#Note : Run time permission pending